Soulsister.Posted: August 6, 2017

 “It’s NOT Biyenn – it’s Ben!
 Say Ben!”.

-John met Gene.
+Butch met Gene.
 Anne met Beth.
 The dentist met the member of parliament and the teacher met the town-polymath.
 The Beach Boys met the Beatles, and a sharp Solihull schoolteacher became firm friends with a southern sorority sister.
 Pre-Skype or WhatsApp, the Graces and Butchers began a friendship, that with annual trips, letters, phone-calls, Christmas cards and a steady exchange of southern hospitality, incredible kindness and eccentric humour, is now three generations and four decades deep.

 There are too many adventures to list here, but plenty of music, wigs, beer, buckets of crab, in-jokes, traffic-cones on heads, more road-trips, infinite bug-bites, silliness, and later, grief, across what is now several families on both sides of the Atlantic; Graces, Butchers, Meeks, Birchalls, Bookers, Tuppers.. and now Fowlers, Shumans, Simpsons, Hefners and Simmons.

-The Low Country is the setting for Forest Gump and Gone with the Wind, and a corner of the world that’s uncommonly beautiful and uncommonly kind.
+The Low Country is the captivating setting for Forest Gump and Gone with the Wind, and a corner of the world that’s uncommonly beautiful and uncommonly kind.
 With spanish moss hanging from the trees, impeccable “Yes Mam’s” and grace before grits, it’s easy to romanticise, but after living in five cities, four nations and three continents, after thirty years of coming back to Beaufort, I can say it earnestly.

 Beaufort is an intricate community, governed by church-faring morals, easy smiles, impeccable manners, boat-rides and good beer.
-It’s home to the oldest African Baptist church in America, a block from Lila’s home, and a stone’s throw from the Episcopal church that weaves through so many family stories.
-The main street is alive and well, albeit, peppered with out-of-town-golfers, but has not given in to Mall-life, and at the Post Office, or out at Walgreens, there’s a face you know.
+It’s home to the oldest African Baptist church in America, a block from Lila’s home, a stone’s throw from the Episcopal church that weaves through so many family stories.
+The main street is alive and well, albeit, peppered with out-of-town-golfers, but has not given in to Mall-life, and at the Post Office, or out at Walgreens, there’s always a face you know.

 The Meeks settled in Beaufort in the 1970s.
 Lila was a lecturer in American literature at the University of South Carolina, and Buster, a lawyer after retiring early from the military.
 They shared the same wit, warmth and lack of falseness, and internal libraries of general knowledge that could hold down any conversation well beyond small talk.
-With a love of good music, art, books and classic movies, both had that glint in their eye that their daughters inherited and used repeatedly to their advantage.
+With a love of good music, art, books and classic movies, both had the glint in their eye that their daughters inherited and used repeatedly to their advantage.

 Buster could be found standing at the back of the group photo, or pulling a child away from calamity while holding a huge bowl of Frogmore Stew, amid loud family gatherings or barbecues disrupted by the odd hurricane.
 John Butcher looked forward to stolen conversations with Buster and Gene, about history, humour, music, politics or the ‘opinionated’ women in their lives, typically providing their own louder, running commentary on procedings.